Auction of Photographs on December 14, 2017 at 10am in New York

 We Invite You to Auction!

-Consignments are currently being accepted for the Spring 2018 auction of Photographs.
+Consignments are currently being accepted for the June 2018 auction of Photographs.
 We invite you to contact us for a complimentary auction evaluation.
 Our specialists are always available to discuss the sale of a single item or an entire collection.
 For information, please contact Edward Ripley-Duggan at 212-427-4141, ext 234, or Peter Costanzo at ext.
 248, or email Photographs@Doyle.com